gobb/winpub.js/README.markdown

     winpub.publish('hello world')

-All that's required is multiple tabs/windows and the winpub.js file.
+All that's required is multiple tabs or windows, and the winpub.js file.